This add-on is operated by Rails Autoscale

 For a thorough explanation of queue time, read Nate Berkopec’s excellent article “Scaling Ruby Apps to 1000 Requests per Minute - A Beginner’s Guide”.

-Rails Autoscale tracks the 95th percentile queue time every minute, which for most applications will hover well below the default threshold of 100ms.
-This threshold value means that repeated measurements over 100ms will trigger an UPSCALE for your application, adding one web dyno.
-After 15 minutes of measurements well below this threshold, a DOWNSCALE event is triggered.
+Rails Autoscale tracks the 95th percentile queue time, which for most applications will hover well below the default threshold of 100ms.
+A breach of this threshold will trigger an UPSCALE for your application, adding one web dyno.
+After 10 minutes of measurements below the downscale threshold (50ms by default), a DOWNSCALE event is triggered.

-Autoscaling is turned OFF by default to avoid unintended scaling.
-In your dashboard settings, check the “Enable autoscaling” checkbox to turn it on.
+Autoscaling is turned OFF by default upon installation.
+In the settings panel, check the “Enable autoscaling” checkbox to turn it on.
 Note that you’ll also need to provide your Heroku API key, which is available on your Heroku Manage Account page.

 If you’re not seeing any activity in the dashboard chart, these steps should resolve the issue: